dylanbuchi/31-days-of-code/README.md

-# 100 Days Of Code
+# 31 Days Of Code

-100 days of code challenge in Python
+## I did one project a day in Python for a month.

 # Overview: